 - Constitutional studies: the moral and foundational issues in American politics.

-The Center sponsors a variety of activities for both faculty and students, including a weekly research workshop, a speaker series, conferences, graduate research grants and support, and a thesis prize.
-Together with Notre Dame's Center for Social Concerns, we are currently cosponsors of NDVotes '16, a nonpartisan voter registration, education, and mobilization campaign on campus.
+The Center sponsors a variety of activities for both faculty and students, including weekly research workshops, a speaker series, conferences, graduate research grants and support, and an undergraduate thesis prize.
+Together with Notre Dame's Center for Social Concerns and the Constitutional Studies Minor, we sponsor NDVotes, a nonpartisan, voter registration, education, and mobilization campaign on campus.